-The Most Intensive Course in Writing, Graphic Design and Media Advocacy in Washington
+The Most Intensive Course in Writing and Media Advocacy in Washington

 Working with world-class writers and media professionals, Fellows will learn about coverage of Israel and the region, meet with journalists, scholars, and diplomats, and undertake an intensive eight-week course.

-The Tower Tomorrow Fellowship has two tracks: Writing and Graphic Design.
-Writing Fellows participate in a rigorous writing seminar led by David Hazony, Director of the Tower Tomorrow Fellowship and Editor of The Tower Magazine.
-Every week, Writing Fellows write and revise 2,000-word nonfiction articles on Israel and the Middle East and receive detailed individual feedback.
-Graphic Design Fellows are trained by the head of TIP’s Digital Communications in advocacy through infographics and social media.
-All Fellows practice short form writing and gain an understanding of strategic communications and messaging by composing daily blog posts on current events in the Middle East.
+Tower Tomorrow Fellows participate in a rigorous writing seminar.
+Every week, Fellows write and revise 2,000-word nonfiction articles on Israel and the Middle East and receive detailed individual feedback.
+Fellows also practice short-form writing and gain an understanding of strategic communications and messaging by composing daily blog posts on current events in the Middle East.

-Fellows work closely with key members of The Israel Project’s staff and gain an understanding of TIP’s cutting-edge work in strategic communications through rotations in the organization’s Press, Social Media, and Research divisions.
+Fellows work closely with key members of The Israel Project’s staff and gain an understanding of TIP’s cutting-edge work in strategic communications through rotations in the organization’s various departments.
 Fellows also engage in informal social events where they have the opportunity to get to know other members of The Israel Project staff, including senior leadership.

 TIP is a nonprofit educational organization that provides factual information about Israel and the Middle East to the press, policymakers and the public.